 Industrial Lands Action Plan

-The Department has prepared an Industrial Lands Action Plan (PDF, 978 KB) outlining an approach to secure, manage and monitor the supply of industrial lands across NSW.
+The NSW Government released the Industrial Lands Action Plan (PDF, 978 KB) outlining a new approach to secure, manage and monitor the supply of industrial lands across NSW.

 The plan aims to provide greater consistency and certainty for industrial land planning.